Main Office

 Table of Contents

-Endangering the welfare of a minor while drinking and driving in Maine
+Endangering the welfare of a child while drinking and driving in Maine

-Of the children killed in drunk driving accidents in one year, over 90% of them were passengers of a driver who was under the influence of alcohol.
-As alcohol causes the driver to suffer from impaired reasoning and concentration, they will be less likely to ensure that the child is properly restrained as well as focus on driving.
+Of the children killed in drunk driving accidents in one year, nearly 70% of them were passengers in the car of a driver who was under the influence of alcohol.
+Alcohol impairs a driver’s reasoning and concentration, making them less likely to ensure a child is properly restrained and diminishing their ability to stay focused on the road.

-This is considered a form of child abuse and those who violate this law could suffer from severe penalties.
+Because driving under the influence of alcohol puts a child’s safety at significant risk, it is considered a form of child abuse.
+Those who violate this law could suffer from severe penalties.

-What are the penalties for OUI Child Endangerment in Maine?
+Penalties for an OUI with Child Endangerment in Maine

 A first or second OUI charge in a 10-year period is generally a Class D offense.
-Once you have had 2 or more OUI convictions within 10 years, all new charges will be Class C offenses.
-The penalties for these offenses include:
+Once you have had 2 or more OUI convictions within 10 years, all new charges would be Class C felony offenses.
+The penalties include:

 • First or Second Offense: These are Class D offenses, with penalties of minimum fines of $600 for a first offense and $700 for a second.
 The fine will increase if a chemical sobriety test was refused.
 You will also face a license suspension of 90 days for a first offense and 3 years for a second offense.
 In addition, you will be sentenced to at least 48 hours of jail time for a first OUI offense if a passenger under 21 was present.
 A second offense will also land you 7 days in jail and alcohol or drug treatment.

-• Third or More Offense: These offenses are Class C charges.
-Sentences include $1,100 in fines for a third offense and $2,100 for an y subsequent offenses.
-You will also face 30 days to six months of jail as well as 10 years of license suspension.
-Class C offenses include mandatory enrollment in drug or alcohol treatment, and 4 or more prior convictions will result in installation of an ignition interlock system.
+• Third or More Offense: These are Class C offenses.
+Penalties can include $1,100 in fines for a third offense and $2,100 for any subsequent offenses.
+You will also face a minimum 30 days, and potentially up to five years in jail, as well as 8 years of license suspension.
+Class C OUI offenses require mandatory enrollment in drug or alcohol treatment, and individuals with four or more prior OUI convictions must install an ignition interlock system.

-On top of these charges, you will receive an additional 275 days of license suspension if you are arrested for OUI and there is a minor under 21 in your vehicle.
+On top of these penalties, you will receive an additional 275 days of license suspension if you are arrested for OUI and there is a minor under 21 in your vehicle.

-Depending on the seriousness of the offense, the minimum amount of time they will have to spend in jail is 48 hours.
-If they refused to submit to a field sobriety test or a breath and blood test, they will have to pay a $600 fine.
-If they submitted to alcohol testing, this fine will be reduced to $500.
+Depending on the seriousness of the offense, the minimum amount of time an offender facing child endangerment charges will have to spend in jail is 48 hours.
+Refusing to submit to a field sobriety test or a breath and blood test will likely result in a $600 fine.
+However, if the offender submits to alcohol testing, the fine is reduced to $500.

 There will be an immediate court-ordered driver’s license suspension for 90 days, but this will increase if there was a child in the car.
 If you have more questions regarding this offense, please do not hesitate to get in touch with our office.